benjilabananee/pythonProject/README.md

    - second type: json for mutual friends between each of the friends that was in the original big json
 3) insert the json into MongoDB
-4) receive other json and make a query on mongo by index to see if the data exist on db and if it's exist update the json on mongo
+4) receive other json and make a query on mongo by index to see if the data exist on db and if it's exist update the json on mongo and if it's not insert the new data.